ndhoule/dotfiles/README.md

 ## Compatibility

-These scripts are only tested on OS X.
+The setup scripts are only tested on OS X.

 ## Credits